Naviden/AI-and-Big-Data-Course/14_AI in Industry.md

 ### Case Study:
 - **Robo-Advisors:** Companies like Betterment and Wealthfront are using AI to provide personalized financial advice and portfolio management services.
 These robo-advisors use algorithms to assess clients' financial goals and risk tolerance, creating and managing investment portfolios automatically.

----

-### Recommended Reading:
-- **"AI Superpowers: China, Silicon Valley, and the New World Order" by Kai-Fu Lee**
-- **"Prediction Machines: The Simple Economics of Artificial Intelligence" by Ajay Agrawal, Joshua Gans, and Avi Goldfarb**

 ### Further Exploration:
 - **AI in Manufacturing:** Explore how AI is driving Industry 4.0 and smart manufacturing [here](https://www.weforum.org/agenda/2020/01/industry-4-0-artificial-intelligence-robotics/).